Tiefseetauchner/TiefLetter/README.md

     uid: none, // Optional
     tel: none,
     email: none,
-  ),
+    signature: false, // Shows a signature line at the end of the letter ),
   // The left footer is automatically generated from the seller name, tel and email.
   footer-middle: none, // Optional